RAF fighter’s black and white undersides – WHY?

 In the 1930s, the Observer Corps had difficulty distinguishing between the Hawker Hart bomber (left) and the Hawker Demon fighter (right) during training exercises.

 From 1925, the job of tracking and reporting any enemy aircraft over the United Kingdom was done by the Observer Corp.
 During the early 1930s their job of reporting on the yearly air exercises was made more difficult because the Hawker Demon two-seat fighter was adopted as a counter to the high speed of the Hawker Hart bomber.
 These aircraft were virtually identical and almost impossible to tell apart, especially at height through binoculars.
 Matters were made worse by the adoption of the Hawker Fury single-seat fighter which looked similar to both the Demon and Hart.
-Requests by the Observer Corp for some sort of markings to help them identify the fighters from the bombers seem to have been ignored, perhaps because both fighters and bombers were grouped together under the "Air Defence of Great Britain" (ADGB), and the needs of neither the bomber nor fighter branches was seen as paramount.
+Requests by the Observer Corp for some sort of markings to help them identify the fighters from the bombers seem to have been ignored, perhaps because both fighters and bombers were grouped together under the single command of "Air Defence of Great Britain" (ADGB), and the needs of neither the bomber nor fighter branches was seen as paramount.
 Then in 1936, Hugh Dowding took over as head of ADGB briefly before it was split up into Bomber and Fighter Command.
-After the split, Dowding was head of Fighter Command.
+After the split, Dowding became head of Fighter Command.
 After the 1937 Air Exercises again threw up the same request from the Observer Corp for a means of identifying friendly fighters, Dowding choose to act.
 Although the Hart, Demon and Fury were scheduled to be replaced by more modern monoplanes, one of the new types selected for reequipping Fighter Command was the fighter version of the Blenheim bomber.
 Thus the same issue would reappear in trying to differentiate between fighter and bomber Blenheims on air exercises.
 Radar was starting to be used to detect aircraft approaching Britain, but that radar coverage only worked looking out to sea.
 Once over land the tracking and detection of enemy bombers was still done by the Observer Corp.¹

 The Bristol Blenheim.
 The only difference between the bomber version and the fighter version was a gun-pack carried under the belly of the fighter version.
 It would have been almost impossible for the Observer Corps to distinguish between the two at height during air exercises where it would have been the duty of the fighter verson to intercept the bomber version.
 Hence the need for some sort of distinguishing markings.

 Thus, in September of 1937, two Blenheims were allocated for trials of various experimental colour schemes to aid identification.
 It was soon established that having the underside of one wing painted white and the other black gave the best results, especially when viewing aircraft at great height through binoculars, or if caught in the beam of a searchlight at night.
-It should be remembered that at this stage all of the new British monoplane fighters, Spitfirse, Hurricanes, Blenheims and Defiants, were expected to be able to fly and fight at night.
+It should be remembered that at this stage all of the new British monoplane fighters, Spitfires, Hurricanes, Blenheims and Defiants, were expected to be able to fly and fight at night.
 Indeed, it was anticipated that they would spend up to 50% of their time doing so in wartime.
 So the new identification scheme needed to work for aircraft illuminated by searchlights.

 The first Spitfires and Hurricanes were delivered with silver undersides with roundels.